snltd/gurp/doc/doers.md

              :content "some content")
 ```

 The difference is that files need some content.
-At the moment you have to
+There are two ways to do this.
+First, you can
 provide the file's contents inline.
-This may change at some point, but so far I
-haven't needed to copy very large or binary files.

 If you want to keep your file separate, Janet can read a file from local storage
 with `(slurp)`, and you can also embed your content in the role file itself with
 a `(def)` and reference that.

-You can template files with `(template-out)`.
+You can template inline files with `(template-out)`.
 This takes two arguments: the
 first is a template, with variable keys denoted like `{{ this }}`.
 You also have
 to provide a struct or table mapping those keys to values.
 For instance: